Skip to main content

 1. autoGMS creates the booking and returns you to the booking-linked estimate workspace.

-3. Click Create deposit to raise the draft deposit invoice.
+3. Open InvoicesDeposits to manage the estimate-backed deposit invoice.

 Done.
 The approved estimate is now attached to a booking.
 If needed, you can continue directly into the deposit flow.